timescale/docs/timescaledb/how-to-guides/hypertables/create.md

 convert it into a TimescaleDB hypertable.

 Hypertables are intended for time-series data, so your table needs a column that holds time values.
 This can be a timestamp, date, or integer.
+For more information about creating hypertables, see [create_hypertable()][create-hypertable-api].

 <procedure>

 ### Creating a hypertable

 1. Create a standard [PostgreSQL table][postgres-createtable]:

     ```sql
     CREATE TABLE conditions (
        time        TIMESTAMPTZ       NOT NULL,